andremann/SKG-IF/docs/source/topics.rst

 Topics
 ######
-A :ref:`Topic <Topic>` entity describes the scientific disciplines, the subjects and the keywords potentially relevant for a :ref:`Research product <Research product>`.
+A :ref:`Topic <Topic>` describes the scientific disciplines, subjects and keywords potentially relevant for a :ref:`Research product <Research product>`.

 This section describes the metadata fields for a :ref:`Topic <Topic>`.